The Brother/Sister Plays

 The Brother/Sister Plays is a triptych of plays written by American playwright Tarell Alvin McCraney.

-Overview

-Over the course of three years, McCraney wrote the Brother/Sister Plays while studying at Yale.
-He describes them as a triptych rather than a trilogy, saying in an interview with Young Vic Theatre: "Each play began a different way – inspired by my brothers and sisters and all of them are dedicated to them.
-They are about interconnected relationships and the complexities of those."
-The triptych consists of In the Red and Brown Water, The Brothers Size, and Marcus; Or the Secret of Sweet.
-Although McCraney actually wrote The Brothers Size first, it is the second installment.

-Tarell Alvin McCraney was born in Liberty City, Florida, on 17 October 1980.
-He focused on the arts at a young age, studying at the New World School of the Arts High School where he was awarded both the Dean’s Award for Theatre and the Exemplary Artist Award.
-He went on to DePaul University, graduating with a BFA in Acting, and continuing to Yale School of Drama for an MFA in Playwriting.

 Synopsis

 A. In The Red and Brown Water

 The main character of In The Red and Brown Water is Oya, a young woman who is a talented track runner.
 She sacrifices her ambition and a full ride scholarship to state university to stay home with her dying Mother.
 Oya’s life quickly becomes about relationships.
 An adoring young man and hard worker with a stutter, Ogun, is in love with Oya, but she is unable to resist the advances of the passionate “bad boy” Shango.
 Soon, Shango goes to war, and Oya moves in with Ogun.
 A long time friend, Elegba, visits Oya throughout her narrative and after learning he has fathered a child, Oya realizes that she is unable to have children.
 She pushes Ogun away at the same time that Shango returns, and shortly after, Oya learns he has impregnated a local girl, Shun.
 With no career and the inability to live up to societal expectations of being a mother, Oya spirals into madness to the point where she cuts off her ear in order to prove her love to Shango.